 The first time you move in, you are still pre-paying rent, but you might owe a little more in advance (sometimes you might owe rent for 1st month and security deposit).

 For example, if you are moving in February 1.
 You will likely have already paid February rent up front, and your next payment due will likely be due March 1 (check with your landlord).

 What Happens If I Move in Middle of Month?

 If you move in the middle of the month, you will still typically have to pay in advance, but your rent will usually be pro-rated (i.e. you only have to pay rent for the days you agreed to take possession of the apartment).

 How Do Utilities Work?

-The way rent works can be different from the way utilities work.
-For utilities that are billed directly based on usage, they are billed in the arrears or after the fact.
+Rent works different than most utilities.
+For utilities that are billed directly based on usage, they are billed in the arrears (or after the fact).
 For example, your electricity company won’t know how much you have used your lights or air conditioning system until the end of the month, so you will get your invoice after they have calculated your consumption.

 Some utilities you may pay a flat fee for so this is different.
 In this example, on February 1st, you will be paying for your electric that you used all during the month of January.